FIRE PUMP REPAIRS

 • Occupant evacuation

-• Brigade firefighting capability
+• Brigade firefighting ability

 • Building life-safety compliance